Saprotrophic bacteria

 Saprotrophic bacteria are bacteria that are typically soil-dwelling and utilize saprotrophic nutrition as their primary energy source.
 They are often associated with soil fungi that also use saprotrophic nutrition and both are classified as saprotrophs.

 A saprotroph is a type of decomposer that feeds exclusively on dead and decaying plant matter.
 Saprotrophic organisms include fungi, bacteria, and water molds which are critical to decomposition and nutrient cycling, providing nutrition for consumers at higher trophic levels.
-They obtain nutrients via absorptive nutrition, in which nutrients are digested by a variety of enzymes and subsequently secreted by the saprotroph.
+They obtain nutrients via absorptive nutrition, in which nutrients are externally digested by a variety of enzymes and subsequently absorbed by the saprotroph.

 Community composition and proliferation rates of saprotrophic indicator bacteria are often considered signals of community health in soil, aquatic, and bodily systems.

 Structure and life cycle

 All saprotrophic bacteria are unicellular prokaryotes, and reproduce asexually through binary fission.
 Variation in the turnover times (the rate at which a nutrient is depleted and replaced in a particular nutrient pool) of the bacteria may be due in part to variation in environmental factors including temperature, soil moisture, soil pH, substrate type and concentration, plant genotype, and toxins.
 These factors can, in turn, alter the rates of decomposition and soil organic matter turnover, impacting ecosystem productivity.

 When colonizing a new environment, the population of a saprotrophic strain of bacteria initially decreases and then reaches a point of population stabilization.
 While they are common in soil environments, they can persist anywhere with available food resources, such as in aquatic environments, or in fecal matter.
 As such, they are a common organism in waste products, where they break down various compounds to obtain nourishment.